Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Interaction with the customer
 * Interaction with the team leaders
 * Interaction with the course instructor
-* Interaction with the teaching assistants
+* Interaction with the student technical leaders

 ## Revision of Guides

-* Revising the assessment form
+* Policies for revising the assessment form
-* Revising the code of conduct
+* Policies for revising the code of conduct